Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Start collecting documents early

-The whole process from starting to gather to obtaining the visa can take a year or more.
-Get dichiarazione di valore in advance — it is slow.
+The whole process from starting document collection to obtaining the visa can take a year or more.
+Arrange the dichiarazione di valore in advance — the process is slow.

 2